Flying with Toddlers: From Security Lines to Activity Bags

 • snacks with strong odors

-Basically: if it can roll, stain, stink, or beep… skip it.
-If you pack a tablet or let your child play games on your phone, be sure to bring headphones too.
+So, it really all boils down to this: if it can roll, stain, stink, or beep, leave it at home.
+If you pack a tablet or let your child play games on your phone, be sure to bring headphones too (this is actually the rule for most airlines now).

 How to Time Activities During the Flight